In Person at capacity, Online attendance still available

 Sarah-Jane is particularly interested in creating supportive space for individuals and groups to explore their deep ecology and relationship with the natural world, to grieve for its unfolding destruction and social injustice, and to cultivate their collective resilience and agency for deep transformation.

 Dominic has been involved in education as both a teacher, and teacher trainer in Ireland, Ghana, Japan, Oman and Nicaragua over many years.
-He holds a B.A.
-(Hons.) in English and Philosophy from UCC, a Diploma in Primary Education from St Patrick’s College and a Masters in Education from the University of London.
-He supports the wellbeing of both students and staff in schools through teaching Paws b, .b and .b Foundations courses.
-In addition, he provides tailor-made mindfulness and wellbeing training to staff as part of the Croke Park Hours scheme.
-He is currently co-ordinator of the MTAI Mindfulness in Education sub-committee.
+He began practising mindfulness in 2003.
+He has supported the wellbeing of both students and staff in schools through the Mindfulness in Schools Project (MiSP) suite of mindfulness courses known as Paws b, .b and .b Foundations.
+Dominic spent three years as a Board Member of the Mindfulness Teachers Association of Ireland (MTAI) and was responsible for setting up its Mindfulness in Education sub-committee.

-As well as teaching secular mindfulness and wellbeing programmes, Dominic also has a particular interest in meditation as a spiritual practice and teaches courses and workshops that address the inter-spiritual dimensions across different contemplative traditions.
+As well as teaching secular mindfulness and wellbeing programmes, he also has a particular interest in meditation as a spiritual practice and teaches courses and workshops that address the inter-spiritual dimensions across different contemplative traditions.

-Dominic is a member of the Board of the Mindfulness Teachers Association of Ireland (MTAI), a supervisor on the UCD Masters in Mindfulness Based Interventions and a tutor on The Mindfulness Centre for Professional Training, Teacher Training Diploma Course.
-He is also on the Irish teacher trainer panel for the Mindfulness in Schools Project (MiSP) .b Teacher Training Course.
-He provides supervision and mentoring to qualified and trainee MBSR teachers.
+Dominic has worked as a Mindfulness Based Supervisor and Assessor for both the UCD Masters in Mindfulness Based Interventions and The Mindfulness Centre for Professional Training, Teacher Training Diploma Course.
+He is also worked on the Irish Teacher Trainer Panel for the Mindfulness in Schools Project (MiSP).
+Dominic provides supervision and mentoring to qualified and trainee MBSR teachers.
+In addition, he offers one-to-one spiritual guidance sessions within an inter-spiritual framework.